putssander/medstruct-config/README.md

 ### 4. Overview & configuration

-The MEDSTRUCT pipeline consists out of several reusable components/micro-services with each its own repository.
+The medstruct pipeline consists out of several reusable components/micro-services with each its own repository.
 Detailed configuration options are described in the repositories of each individual service.

-Overview of MEDSTRUCT repositories/services:
+Overview of medstruct repositories/services:

 Configuration:
 - [putssander/medstruct-config](https://github.com/putssander/medstruct-config) (this repository): configuration repository.